Air fryer breakfast potatoes are dotted with onions and bell peppers.

 - Air fry at 400 degrees for ten minutes.
 Stop once to shake during cooking time.
 (Feel free to stir, if the potatoes aren't moving around enough.)

-- After the potatoes have cooked for ten minutes, add the bell pepper and onions.
-Add another spritz of oil, and shake basket.
-Air fry at 400 degrees for 15 minutes.
+- After the potatoes have cooked for ten minutes & are starting to soften, add the bell pepper and onions.
+Add another spritz of oil, pinch of salt, dash of pepper, and shake basket.
+Air fry at 400 degrees for another 15 minutes.

 - During the last 5 minutes of cooking, check on the potatoes to make sure they aren't getting too brown.
 Depending on the size of your potatoes, you may need slightly less or slightly more time.
 If needed, add a few more minutes to the cooking time.

 - Add salt to taste, and move the breakfast potatoes to a serving dish.
 Finish with a handful of chopped chives as an optional garnish.
 Serve.